 Part of its popularity leads back to an ancient legend in which a group of Kois overcame the Yellow River of China.
 They swam the river upwards, which required strength and perseverance.
 At the end of the river they faced a waterfall.
 Most of the fish turned around and went down the river again, lead by its flow.
 Only a few remaining ones stayed and tried to jump up the waterfall.
 Finally, one of them, the smallest one, was able to reach the top of the waterfall.
 The Gods rewarded him by turning him, a little Koi, into a golden dragon.

-The subject of the Koi and many more motives blazed their trail from Chinese culture to the Japanese one.
-One of the most liked characters of Japanese folklore is Kintaro, a boy who is wrestling for example with a giant Koi.
+The subject of the Koi and many other motifs have traced the path from Chinese to Japanese culture.
+One of the most liked characters of Japanese folklore is Kintaro, a boy of superhuman strength who used to wrestle with a giant Koi.

 The era of Ukiyo-e offers a variety of different wood printings representing this image.
 If you want to read more about the era of Ukiyo-e check out our article “The Rise of Irezumi in Japan”.